 Einstein’s theory of relativity explains time dilation—when time seems to stretch differently depending on your perspective.
 After catching an early-morning show of Suriya’s Kanguva, I felt like I had experienced it for real!
-Although the movie was 152 minutes long, it felt like I had run a marathon.
+Although the movie was 152 minutes long, it felt like I had spent a solid seven hours in that theatre.
+By the end, I stumbled out, yawning as if I had run a marathon.

 The film kicks off with bounty hunter Francis and his antics as he encounters a strange boy during one of his missions.
-The first part of the movie shows signs of the mediocrity to come—Yogi Babu’s usual antics, Suriya’s unusual ones, and Disha Patani’s awkward Tamil set the tone for this section.
+Right from this first part, hints of the mediocrity to come start to show.
+Yogi Babu’s usual antics, Suriya’s unusual ones, and Disha Patani’s awkward Tamil set the tone for this section.

 The film then shifts into a period fantasy, with Suriya playing Kanguva, a tribal chieftain who leads the fight against traitors within his tribe and attackers from rival tribes.